Riyaz350/Shabuj-Global-Redesign/README.md

 ## How to Run Locally

-To run Waves this webpage on your machine, follow these steps:
+To run this webpage on your machine, follow these steps:

 1. Clone the GitHub repository to a folder of your computer.
 2. From that folder open command prompt and install npm.